github/training-kit/CONTRIBUTING.md

 ### Translate existing resources

 Several community members have been kind enough to translate the Git Cheat Sheets into various languages.
-At this time, we are only set up to serve the cheat sheets in various languages (but maybe you can help us change that :wink:) If you are planning to contribute a translation, please do the following:
+At this time, we are only set up to serve the cheat sheets in various languages (But maybe you can help us change that :wink:) If you are planning to contribute a translation, please do the following:

-- Fork this repository
+- Fork this repository.
 - Create a new folder in the [downloads directory](https://github.com/github/training-kit/tree/master/downloads) using the standard abbreviation for the language you are providing.
 - Copy the most recent [English version of the cheatsheet](https://github.com/github/training-kit/blob/master/downloads/github-git-cheat-sheet.md) to the folder you created.
-- Complete the translation
+- Complete the translation.
 - Add a link to the translated resource on [/index.html](https://github.com/github/training-kit/blob/master/index.html)
 - Open a pull request against the `master` branch of this repository.
 - Be sure to @ mention a couple of your friends who are native speakers and ask them to review the translation.